IHE/ITI.NPFS/input/pagecontent/ITI-88.md

 error or success.

-Guidance on handling Access Denied related to use of 200, 403 and 404 can be found in ITI TF- 2x: Appendix Z.7 (currently in the Appendix Z on HL7 FHIR Trial Implementation Supplement).
+Guidance on handling Access Denied related to use of 200, 403 and 404 can be found in [ITI TF- 2: Appendix Z.7](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.7-guidance-on-access-denied-results) (currently in the Appendix Z on
+HL7 FHIR Trial Implementation Supplement).

 When the File Manager needs to report an error, it shall use HTTP error